 - 90% feminine nouns take the -(e)n plural.

-Certain suffixes (i.e. endings) always* take the same plural, regardless of noun gender:
+Certain suffixes (i.e. endings) always* take the same plural, regardless of noun gender.
+Here are some examples:

-Read the Digging Deeper section below for specific masculine, feminine, and neuter plurals examples (& common exceptions) plus more details on German noun plurals hacks!
+Read the Digging Deeper section below more info on my plurals rule hierarchy; for specific masculine, feminine, and neuter plurals examples (& common exceptions); and for more details on German noun plurals hacks!

 In this section, we’ll look at noun plurals arranged according to category, gender, and rules AND also delve into the oddballs: